Fifth Estate (periodical): History

 Fifth Estate was started by Harvey Ovshinsky, a seventeen-year-old youth from Detroit.
 He was inspired by a 1965 summer trip to California where he worked on the Los Angeles Free Press, the first underground paper in the United States; Harvey's father, inventor Stan Ovshinsky, knew the editor of the Free Press, Art Kunkin, from their years as comrades in the Socialist Party.
-The name "Fifth Estate" was inspired by The Fifth Estate coffee house on the Sunset Strip, where the Free Press had its office in the basement.
+The first issue was published on November 19, 1965.